 to bring this Resolution to the attention of the Secretary-General of the International Maritime Organization and of the Secretary General of the International Civil Aviation Organization.

-NOTE: END of a section that was not discussed in detail at CPM23-2

 Annex 1 to draft new Resolution [A116] (WRC-23)

-NOTE: Annex 1 was not discussed in detail at CPM23-2

-Provisions for maritime and aeronautical non-GSO ESIMs to protect terrestrial services operating in the frequency band 27.5-29.1 GHz and for the frequency band 29.5-30.0 GHz /on the territories of/ administrations mentioned in No. 5.542 (see No. 5.542)/
+Provisions for maritime and aeronautical non-GSO ESIMs to protect terrestrial services operating in the frequency band 27.5-29.1 GHz and for the frequency band 29.5-30.0 GHz with respect to/on the territories of/in relation to administrations mentioned in No. 5.542 /as a guidance for administrations when considering to authorize the A-ESIM and M-ESIM in their territories

-Option 1:

-The parts below contain provisions to ensure that maritime and aeronautical non-GSO ESIMs do not cause unacceptable interference in neighbouring countries to terrestrial service operations when non-GSO ESIMs operate in frequencies overlapping with those used by terrestrial services at any time to which the frequency band 27.5-29.1 GHz is allocated and operating in accordance with the Radio Regulations.
-The provisions could also be used as a guidance for the operation of the non-GSO ESIMs in 29.5-30 GHz in order not to adversely impact the secondary allocated terrestrial services.

-Option 2:

-The parts below contain provisions to ensure that maritime and aeronautical non-GSO ESIMs do not cause unacceptable interference in neighbouring countries to terrestrial service operations when non-GSO ESIMs operate in frequencies overlapping with those used by terrestrial services at any time to which the frequency band 27.5-29.1 GHz is allocated and operating in accordance with the Radio Regulations.
-The provisions could also be used as a guidance for the operation of the non-GSO ESIMs in 29.5-30 GHz in order not to adversely impact the secondary allocated terrestrial services.

-Option 3:

-The parts below contain provisions to ensure that maritime and aeronautical non-GSO ESIMs do not cause unacceptable interference in neighbouring countries to terrestrial service operations when non-GSO ESIMs operate in frequencies overlapping with those used by terrestrial services at any time to which the frequency band 27.5-29.1 GHz is allocated and operating in accordance with the Radio Regulations.
-The provisions could also be used as a guidance for the operation of the non-GSO ESIMs in 29.5-30 GHz in order not to adversely impact the secondary allocated terrestrial services.
+The parts below contain provisions to ensure that maritime and aeronautical non-GSO ESIMs do not cause unacceptable interference in neighbouring countries to terrestrial service operations when non-GSO ESIMs operate in frequencies overlapping with those used by terrestrial services at any time to which the frequency band 27.5-29.1 GHz is allocated and that operate in accordance with the Radio Regulations.
+The provisions in the parts below also apply in the frequency band 29.5-30 GHz with respect to administrations mentioned in No. 5.542 of the Radio Regulations.

 Reasons: To align with the resolves 1.2.4, the Option 3 is chosen.